jasleen2007/Induction_programme/README.md

 This day focused on academic preparedness and technical skills.
 We began with a **P2P (Peer-to-Peer) learning session**, where we were introduced to the fundament+-als of **programming in C++**.
 We learned about basic concepts like **data types, variables, input/output syntax**, and the structure of a simple program.
 This session helped build a strong foundation for students new to coding and made programming feel accessible and interesting.

 Following this, we attended a **BEEE (Basic Electrical and Electronics Engineering)** lecture by **Prof. Simranjeet Kaur** from the ECE department, where we explored introductory electrical concepts that are essential for engineering students.
 The day concluded with a **Mathematics lecture by Prof. Sukhminder Singh**, which provided clarity on mathematical thinking and problem-solving approaches that will be vital in upcoming coursework.

+---

+## 📅 Day 6

+The sixth day of the induction programme began with an engaging __Mathematics lecture by Prof. Sukminder Singh__ in the ME Seminar Hall.
+The session focused on 2D and 3D applications in mathematics, including graph plotting and their practical use in engineering contexts.
+This was followed by a Basic Electrical and Electronics Engineering __(BEEE) lecture delivered by Prof. Simranjeet Kaur (ECE)__ in the same venue, which introduced fundamental concepts in electrical circuits and components.

+Later, a series of expert sessions were held in the auditorium, beginning with __Dr.
+Arvind Dhingra__, Director of STEP and Incharge of TAC, who emphasized the role of innovation and entrepreneurship in technical education. __Mr.
+Jasvir Singh Sekhon__, the District Resource Person for STEM, delivered an insightful expert talk encouraging students to explore science, technology, engineering, and math with a practical approach.
+The day concluded with a __lecture by Dr. Lakhvir Singh Khana__, Incharge of CML, who introduced various student resources and facilities available under the Centralized Management Lab.

+---

+## 📅 Day 7

+The seventh day continued with a lecture in the auditorium by __Dr.
+Amit Kamra__, Incharge of the Digital Marketing Club (DMC), who presented an overview of digital marketing trends, essential skills, and future opportunities in the field.
+Following this, __Dr.
+Parminder Singh__, Dean of Student Welfare, addressed the students regarding support systems, campus life, and student engagement activities. __Dr.
+Randhir Singh__ then conducted a session on __"Conduct of Examination"__, providing essential information on examination protocols, academic integrity, and evaluation processes.

+After the auditorium sessions, students attended a __P2P (Peer-to-Peer) lecture__ held in the Workshop Seminar Hall, where they learned about basic programming concepts, including operators, conditional statements like "if-else," and logical flow in coding—encouraging hands-on practice and interactive learning.
+The day concluded with a __Chemistry lecture by Prof. Karan Bhalla__, where he introduced the water chemistry chapter.

+---